There are a range of sources that can help you to refine your decision making processes in regard to EYPP. This list is not exhaustive.

-This website gives you updates.
-In addition it has a selection of case studies resulting from a call for evidence.
+- The government-funded Foundation Years website includes a selection of case studies about EYPP resulting from a call for evidence.

-This website contains the document what really works.
+- The Welsh Government has published Early Years Pupil Development Grant (EYPDG): What really works for the early years?
 This has case studies as well as the reasons behind the premium and principles to follow.

-There are lots of local authorities who have information on their websites.
-For example, Cambridgeshire who were one of the early implementation authorities.
+- There are lots of local authorities who have information on their websites.
 It is worth looking at a variety of websites in addition to your own local authority.

 Ultimately the important thing to think about when making your decisions will be in relation to justifying your spending.
 It will be necessary to justify you decisions in relation to the difference the funding has made to